dashincubator/dash-incubator-rules/rules.md

  - Strategists can submit and accept new Concepts themselves
  - Once a Concept is accepted, an implicit Claim for the Concept Task reward is considered to be approved automatically

-> - In Trello, Admins formally Accept a Concept by [creating a new Bounty](#421-creating-bounties) for the Concept and linking it in a reply to the user's comment on the [New Concept Card](https://trello.com/c/6XAuy9DW/94-request-new-concept) card.
+Admins accept a Concept by [creating a new Bounty](#421-creating-bounties) for it in a Strategist's project management tool, and linking to it in a reply to the user's [proposed concept](#31-proposing-concepts).

-> - The Admin should also add an entry to the [Incubator Accounting Spreadsheet](https://docs.google.com/spreadsheets/d/1mhXlo4ylqWLLSYN4MGiLWlp7Gq3jrsDt0kB701dwMNU/edit#gid=0), using the user's details and Dash address from the Concept they submitted
+The Admin must also add an entry to the [Incubator Accounting Spreadsheet](https://docs.google.com/spreadsheets/d/1mhXlo4ylqWLLSYN4MGiLWlp7Gq3jrsDt0kB701dwMNU/edit#gid=0), using a new or existing username and the Dash address from the Concept they submitted.

 ### 4.1.1 Concept Acceptance Criteria